sliding scale

 I can afford a vacation or take time off.

-• I am able to meet my basic needs*.
+• I am able to meet my basic needs* or

 I have access to health care + some savings.